IzzyRat/BIO-410-Project/README.md

 Thus, this dataset utilizes known CRP binding sites in *E*. *coli* to generate a PSSM, which is then utilized to calculate the likelihood that three unknown DNA sequences are CRP binding sites.
 Sequences with a high likelihood of being a CRP binding site can then be investigated further to determine if a gene is present.

 ### Methods
 The libraries utilized in this project are: seqinr, Biostrings, rentrez, compbio4all, and ggplot2.
-All source code utilized to generate a PSSM and scores for the unknown DNA sequences can be viewed in the R file titled “StructuralAnnotationRMethod”.
+All source code utilized to generate a PSSM and scores for the unknown DNA sequences can be viewed in the R file titled “StructuralAnnotationRMethod.R”.
 The known *E*. *coli* CRP binding sequences and unknown DNA sequences can both be found within this file.

 ### Results
 ![](StructuralAnnotationPSSM.png)